-Southampton cruise ship and freight ship collide amid Mallorca storm
+P&O Britannia cruise ship crashes during Mallorca storms

 - Published

-Passengers on a cruise ship said it broke free from moorings and collided with a freight ship amid a storm.
+A luxury cruise ship broke free from moorings and collided with a freight vessel during an intense storm in Mallorca, Spain.

-Passengers on Britannia, a P&O Cruises ship based in Southampton, Hampshire, said it happened as a "huge storm rolled in" at Palma, Mallorca.
+Passengers on Britannia, a P&O Cruises ship based in Southampton, described "being pushed ashore by tugs whilst confined to our cabins" after the incident, in which a walkway fell away.

-One man on board said they were "being pushed ashore by tugs whilst confined to our cabins" and another that the cruise ship had sustained minor damage.
+The captain of the ship told passengers there was "no structural compromise".

-People aboard the ship recorded videos and images of the incident.
+People aboard the ship recorded videos and images of the incident, showing an emergency response and debris floating in the sea.

 Passenger Gavin McCoy said the "unexpected drama" happened while "the local fire service and crew were carrying out an emergency drill".